ietf-wg-cellar/matroska-specification/notes.md

 If a Cluster's Timecode is set to zero, it is possible to have Blocks with a negative Raw Timecode.
 Blocks with a negative Raw Timecode are not valid.

-# Default decoded field duration
+# Default Values

+The default value of an `Element` is assumed when not present in the data stream.
+It is assumed only in the scope of its `Parent Element`.
+For example, the `Language Element` is in the scope of the `Track Element`.
+If the `Parent Element` is not present or assumed, then the `Child Element` cannot be assumed.

+## DefaultDecodedFieldDuration

-The `DefaultDecodedFieldDuration` Element can signal to the displaying application how often fields of a video sequence will be available for displaying.
+The `DefaultDecodedFieldDuration Element` can signal to the displaying application how often fields of a video sequence will be available for displaying.
 It can be used for both interlaced and progressive content.

-If the video sequence is signaled as interlaced, then the period between two successive fields at the output of the decoding process equals DefaultDecodedFieldDuration.
+If the video sequence is signaled as interlaced, then the period between two successive fields at the output of the decoding process equals `DefaultDecodedFieldDuration`.

-For video sequences signaled as progressive it is twice the value of DefaultDecodedFieldDuration.
+For video sequences signaled as progressive, it is twice the value of `DefaultDecodedFieldDuration`.

-These values are valid at the end of the decoding process before post-processing like deinterlacing or inverse telecine is applied.
+These values are valid at the end of the decoding process before post-processing (such as deinterlacing or inverse telecine) is applied.

 Examples: